askap-vast/vast-tools/VASTDROPBOX.md

 ## Usage
 ```
-usage: get_vast_pilot_dbx.py [-h] [--output OUTPUT] [--available-epochs] [--available-files]
+usage: get_vast_pilot_dbx.py [-h] [--dropbox-config DROPBOX_CONFIG]
+                             [--output OUTPUT] [--available-epochs]
-                             [--download-epoch DOWNLOAD_EPOCH]
+                             [--available-files AVAILABLE_FILES]
+                             [--get-available-files] [--download]
                              [--find-fields-input FIND_FIELDS_INPUT]
-                             [--find-fields-available-files-input FIND_FIELDS_AVAILABLE_FILES_INPUT]
-                             [--files-list FILES_LIST] [--overwrite] [--debug]
-                             [--dropbox-config DROPBOX_CONFIG] [--write-template-dropbox-config]
-                             [--include-legacy] [--max-retries MAX_RETRIES] [--stokesI-only]
+                             [--user-files-list USER_FILES_LIST]
+                             [--only-epochs ONLY_EPOCHS]
+                             [--only-fields ONLY_FIELDS] [--stokes STOKES]
-                             [--stokesV-only] [--skip-xml] [--skip-qc] [--skip-islands]
+                             [--skip-xml] [--skip-txt] [--skip-qc]
+                             [--skip-components] [--skip-islands]
-                             [--skip-field-images] [--skip-bkg-images] [--skip-rms-images]
+                             [--skip-field-images] [--skip-bkg-images]
+                             [--skip-rms-images] [--skip-all-images]
-                             [--skip-all-images] [--combined-only] [--tile-only]
+                             [--combined-only] [--tile-only] [--overwrite]
+                             [--dry-run] [--debug]
+                             [--write-template-dropbox-config]
+                             [--legacy-download LEGACY_DOWNLOAD] [--include-legacy]
+                             [--max-retries MAX_RETRIES]
+                             [--download-threads DOWNLOAD_THREADS]

 optional arguments:
   -h, --help            show this help message and exit
+  --dropbox-config DROPBOX_CONFIG
+                        Dropbox config file to be read in containing the shared
+                        url, password and access token.
+A template can be generated
+                        using '--write-template-dropbox-config'. (default:
+                        dropbox.cfg)
-  --output OUTPUT       Name of the local output directory where files will be saved (default:
+  --output OUTPUT       Name of the local output directory where files will be
-                        vast_dropbox)
+                        saved (default: vast_dropbox)
   --available-epochs    Print out what Epochs are available. (default: False)
+  --available-files AVAILABLE_FILES
+                        Provide a file containing the files available on Dropbox to
+                        download.
+Only use this option only if you wish to override
+                        the built-in list of Dropbox files that is already
+                        provided. (default: None)
+  --get-available-files
-  --available-files     Print out a list of available files on the shared folder. (default: False)
+                        Generate the list of available files on the shared folder.
-  --download-epoch DOWNLOAD_EPOCH
-                        Select to download an entire Epoch directory.
-Enter as an integer. (default:
-                        0)
+                        The list will be saved to a file. (default: False)
+  --download            Download data according to the filter options entered
+                        (default: None)
   --find-fields-input FIND_FIELDS_INPUT
-                        Input of fields to fetch (can be obtained from 'find_sources.py'). (default:
+                        Input of fields to fetch (can be obtained from
+                        'find_sources.py'). (default: None)
+  --user-files-list USER_FILES_LIST
+                        Input of files to fetch. (default: None)
+  --only-epochs ONLY_EPOCHS
+                        Only download files from the selected epochs.
+Enter as a
+                        list with no spaces, e.g. '1,2,4x'.
+If nothing is entered
+                        then all epochs are fetched.
+The current epochs are: 1, 2,
+                        3x, 4x, 5x, 6x, 7x, 8, 9, 10x, 11x. (default: None)
+  --only-fields ONLY_FIELDS
+                        Only download files from the selected fields.
+Enter as a
+                        list with no spaces, e.g. 'VAST_0012+00A,VAST_0012-06A'.
+If
+                        nothing is entered then all fields are fetched. (default:
                         None)
-  --find-fields-available-files-input FIND_FIELDS_AVAILABLE_FILES_INPUT
-                        Input already generated list of available files for the download fields
-                        function to save the script gathering all the files available again.
-I.e.
-                        the output of the '--available-files option.
-If not given the script will
-                        get the list of files from Dropbox. (default: None)
-  --files-list FILES_LIST
+  --stokes STOKES       Select which Stokes data products are to be downloaded
+                        Enter as a list separated by a comma with no space, e.g.
-                        Input of files to fetch. (default: None)
+                        'I,V' (default: None)
-  --overwrite           Overwrite any files that already exist in the output directory.
-If overwrite is
-                        not selected, integrity checking will still be performed on the existing files
-                        and if the check fails, the file will be re-downloaded. (default: False)
-  --debug               Set logging level to debug. (default: False)
-  --dropbox-config DROPBOX_CONFIG
-                        Dropbox config file to be read in containing the shared url, password and
-                        access token.
-A template can be generated using '--write-template-dropbox-
-                        config'. (default: dropbox.cfg)
-  --write-template-dropbox-config
-                        Create a template dropbox config file. (default: False)
-  --include-legacy      Include the 'LEGACY' directory when searching through files.
-Only valid when
-                        using the '--available-files' option. (default: False)
-  --max-retries MAX_RETRIES
-                        How many times to attempt to retry a failed download (default: 2)
-  --stokesI-only        Only download STOKES I products. (default: False)
-  --stokesV-only        Only download STOKES V products. (default: False)
   --skip-xml            Do not download XML files. (default: False)
+  --skip-txt            Do not download txt files. (default: False)
   --skip-qc             Do not download the QC plots. (default: False)
+  --skip-components     Do not download components selavy files. (default: False)
-  --skip-islands        Only download component selavy files. (default: False)
+  --skip-islands        Do not download island selavy files. (default: False)
   --skip-field-images   Do not download field images. (default: False)
   --skip-bkg-images     Do not download background images. (default: False)
   --skip-rms-images     Do not download background images. (default: False)
   --skip-all-images     Only download non-image data products. (default: False)
   --combined-only       Only download the combined products. (default: False)
   --tile-only           Only download the combined products. (default: False)
+  --overwrite           Overwrite any files that already exist in the output
+                        directory.
+If overwrite is not selected, integrity checking
+                        will still be performed on the existing files and if the
+                        check fails, the file will be re-downloaded. (default:
+                        False)
+  --dry-run             Only print files that will be downloaded, without
+                        downloading them. (default: False)
+  --debug               Set logging level to debug. (default: False)
+  --write-template-dropbox-config
+                        Create a template dropbox config file. (default: False)
+  --legacy-download LEGACY_DOWNLOAD
+                        Select the legacy version to download from.
+Enter with the
+                        included 'v', e.g. 'v0.6'.
+Using this option will only
+                        download the legacy data, no other data shall be
+                        downloaded. (default: None)
+  --include-legacy      Include the 'LEGACY' directory when searching through
+                        files.
+Only valid when using the '--get-available-files'
+                        option. (default: False)
+  --max-retries MAX_RETRIES
+                        How many times to attempt to retry a failed download
+                        (default: 2)
+  --download-threads DOWNLOAD_THREADS
+                        How many parallel downloads to attempt.
+EXPERIMENTAL!
+See
+                        the VASTDROPBOX.md file for full information. (default: 1)
 ```

 To run the script needs a Dropbox configuration file, which by default is assumed to be named 'dropbox.cfg'.
 Create a text file in the following format and enter the respective values: